 Woodland Dog Bite Lawyer

-A dog’s jaw and teeth are very strong, and the wounds they inflict can do some serious damage.
+A dog's jaw and teeth are powerful, and the wounds they inflict can do some serious damage.
 In some cases, a severe bite or attack can even be fatal.
 Typical serious injuries sustained from a dog bite include:

 - Broken or fractured bones